 Are you analytical and enjoy helping others?
 If so, a career in protective services may be for you.
-We’re excited to announce our newest certificate program — Security Management — is scheduled to begin Sept.
-11.
+We’re excited to announce our newest certificate program: Security Management.

 In this program, you will learn several facets of the security industry and gain exposure to different topics within the field.
 Taught by Tripp Mitchell, a state certified security instructor with more than 20 years of relevant experience, this comprehensive course will prepare you for a career in security management.
 We were able to catch up with Tripp to learn more about the program and the industry.
 Here’s what he had to say:

 Give us a brief overview of the new program.

 The Security Management certificate program will develop students that want to pursue a career in the corporate security field.
 It encompasses a variety of topics ranging from legal aspects of security, professional standards, the scope of private security as well as liability and emergency management.
 Students can expect to learn the role security plays in today’s business environment.
 With a focus on professionalism and career potential, this course sets the student up for a career in working within the dynamic world of private security.